yining043/yining043.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I am currently a researcher at College of Computing and Data Science, Nanyang Technological University (NTU), working in collaboration with [Prof. Jie Zhang](https://personal.ntu.edu.sg/zhangj/).
 I am pending the graduation of my Ph.D. in Industrial Systems Engineering at National University of Singapore (NUS), adviced by [Prof. Yeow Meng Chee](https://ymchee66.github.io/home/).
-I received my B.E. degree from the School of Computer Science and Engineering, South China University of Technology (SCUT), in June 2019, under the supervision of [Prof. Yuejiao Gong](https://scholar.google.com/citations?user=Mi0Zu3IAAAAJ&hl=en).
+I received my B.E. degree from School of Computer Science and Engineering, South China University of Technology (SCUT), in June 2019, under the supervision of [Prof. Yuejiao Gong](https://scholar.google.com/citations?user=Mi0Zu3IAAAAJ&hl=en).
 In recent years, I have also collaborated closely with [Asst.
 Prof. Zhiguang Cao](https://zhiguangcaosg.github.io/) from Singapore Management University (SMU).
-My work has been featured in prestigious conferences and journals, including *NeurIPS*, *ICLR*, *IJCAI*, *TNNLS*, *TCYB*, *TITS*, etc. I have served as an Area Chair for the *IEEE CAI* conference and a PC Member and/or Reviewer for top-tier conferences such as *ICML*, *NeurIPS*, *ICLR*, *KDD*, etc, along with several IEEE transactions and Elsevier journals.
+My work has been featured in prestigious conferences and journals, including *NeurIPS*, *ICLR*, *IJCAI*, *TNNLS*, *TITS*, etc. I have served as an Area Chair for the *IEEE CAI* conference and a PC Member and/or Reviewer for top-tier conferences such as *ICML*, *NeurIPS*, *ICLR*, *KDD*, etc, along with several IEEE transactions and Elsevier journals.

 Welcome to see my [publications](https://yining043.github.io/publications/), [academic services](https://yining043.github.io/service/), [experience](https://yining043.github.io/experience/), and [honors & awards](https://yining043.github.io/honors/), and welcome to reach out for collaboration!
 You may apporach me at:
 * E-mail: yiningma [at] u [dot] nus [dot] edu